boytpcm123/all-404-redirect-to-homepage/readme.txt

 == Installation ==

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

+== Changelog ==

+- Fix for issue that may cause infinite redirect loop
+- Support Handling all 404 error page when using default permalink structure.